 Today – Tips for Making Car Journeys Fun

-Kids just aren’t designed to sit still for significant periods of time so long car journeys are always going to present a bit of a challenge.
+Kids just aren’t designed to sit still for significant periods of time.
+Long car journeys are always going to present a bit of a challenge.
+Then there also arises the factor of safety since the car would be bulging with the so many people cramped inside it.
+This calls the need for the vehicle to possess proper metallic brake pads, since that safety is highly contingent on them.
 Since becoming parents we’ve been honing our travel plans and after five years I think we’ve just about cracked it.
 Here’s our secret weapon:

 Our special trip bags

 Inside we pack a number of small cheap toys or activities and at intervals throughout the trip (normally every 20 min to half an hour) the boys get to pick something out of their bag if they are being good.
 We’ll include things like a magazine, a little colouring pad and crayons, a set of stickers, stocking filler type stuff that will hold their interest because it’s new but doesn’t matter too much if it gets lost or broken.
 These have been an absolute life saver and we also adapted the same theory when I took the boys to Seattle last year.
 The boys really look forward to them as a treat and it means we always start the journey off excited and in a good mood so we’ve got the best possible chance of making it to our destination without anyone having a meltdown (me included).
 Their comfort levels are also an important factor, the more comfortable the less you will hear them complain on long trips.
 Since we switched over to Elite Car Seats, their calm has been noticeable.
 It’s not hard to imagine how being in a seat that is painful for hours will make you upset and hard to deal with.
 So show some empathy and get some quality peace of mind for both yourself and your children.

 As well as trip bags my other top tips would be: